-In the next publication of “Myth-buster of Net-Zero”, we will continue to disclose more on the latest actions from our corporate travel industry responding to the global aspiration of carbon net-zero by 2050, please stay tuned. 😊
+In the next edition of “Myth-buster of Net-Zero”, we will continue to investigate more on the details of IEA roadmap and how they will affect our corporate travel industry to the global aspiration of carbon net-zero by 2050, please stay tuned. 😊